tchajed/sys-verif-fa25/docs/notes/adt_specs.md

 We use `Record` here to create an inductive type, which defines a constructor `mkDb` as well as _projection functions_ `db_sum` and `db_num`.

-Records in Coq have some special associated syntax for constructors and projections, but we're not using it (and disable printing with that syntax as well).
+Records in Rocq have some special associated syntax for constructors and projections, but we're not using it (and disable printing with that syntax as well).

 ```rocq
   Record database :=